Gast91/C--Compiler/README.md

 C--Compiler is an attempt to make, by hand, a very basic compiler to translate C++ into assembly.
 The aim to begin with, is for the compiler to be able to process a relatively small subset of C++, hence the name C--.
 This project has nothing to do with the C-- proramming language despite what the name of this project might suggest.
 This project is part of a final year dissertation.
-This project has been on hold/not currently updated since June 2020.
+This project has been on hold/not currently updated since June 2020, the most up to date branch is the assembly one.

 ## Getting Started